-3.2 Discussion of Findings
+1.4 Discussion of Findings

-The discussion of findings is usually in as simple a language as possible, drawing out all the significant findings in the study, and trying to justify or explain why the result is useful or not.
+The discussion of findings is usually presented in a simple language as much as possible, drawing out all the significant findings in the study, and trying to justify or explain why the result is useful or not.
 Every research question is stated, and the results related to it presented and discussed.
 For the hypothesis, each is stated, and then the findings discussed depending on what statistical test was used in the analysis.